cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet.md

 #### `gethelp`

 You can get more detailed information by issuing `gethelp`.
 Detailed explanations for most calls are available.
+For example,

-      unlocked >> gethelp <command>
+      unlocked >> gethelp "list_account_balances"

 ### 4. Gaining Access to Blockchain

 In Graphene, balances are contained in accounts.
-To claim an account that exists in the Graphene genesis, imports the private key for an existing account.
+To claim an account that exists in the Graphene genesis, **imports the private key for an existing account**.
 The private key must match either an owner key or an active key for the named account.

 #### `import_key`